-Objective 4.1: Review regulations to determine whether they are overly burdensome to smaller operations.
+Objective 4.2: Review regulations to determine whether they are overly burdensome to smaller operations.

 NIGC has historically taken into account the needs and capabilities of smaller gaming operations through its regulations.
-For example, NIGC's regulations for Minimum Internal Control Standards and accounting requirements differ between Tier A facilities that earn less than \$8 million; Tier B facilities that earn between \$8-15 million; and Tier C facilities that earn over \$15 million.
-Further, annual gross gaming revenue highlights that the majority of tribal gaming operations throughout Indian Country are smaller facilities with lower gross gaming revenue.
+The annual gross gaming revenue highlights that the majority of tribal gaming operations throughout Indian Country are smaller facilities with lower gross gaming revenue than the Tier system that is based on gross gaming revenue.
 Therefore, the NIGC must consistently review its regulations to determine whether smaller operations are overly burdened.
-The NIGC will implement the following two strategies to achieve this objective:
+The NIGC will implement the following three strategies to achieve this objective:

-- NIGC staff will make recommendations to the Commission regarding whether there are regulations that overburden smaller operations, or whether other corrective actions are required to support smaller rural tribes. - The Commission shall consult with tribes regarding any potential change to the regulations to support smaller rural operations. - The Commission shall institute other corrective action as needed to support rural outreach.
+- NIGC staff will make recommendations to the Commission regarding whether there are regulations that overburden smaller operations, or whether other corrective actions are required to support tribes with small and rural operations. - The Commission shall consult with tribes regarding any potential change to the regulations to support small and rural operations. - The Commission shall institute other corrective action as needed to support rural outreach.

-- Annual recommendations to the Commission regarding potential regulations that may overburden smaller operations. - Number of regulatory changes or other corrective action, if any, advised by the Commission to tribes. - Number of consultations with tribes regarding regulatory changes.
+- Annual recommendations to the Commission regarding regulations that may overburden smaller operations. - Number of regulatory changes or other corrective action, if any, advised by the Commission to tribes. - Number of consultations with tribes regarding regulatory changes.